334 Carpenter Hall; 205 Landrum Bolling Center

 Introduction to Peace and Justice Studies in Religion

 James Logan was born in Harlem and raised in the South Bronx.
-He received a BA in Psychology/Pre-Law from Goshen College, an MA in theology and ethics from Anabaptist Mennonite Biblical Seminary, and Ph.D. in religion and society from Princeton Seminary.
+He received a B.A. in Psychology/Pre-Law from Goshen College, an M.A. in theology and ethics from Anabaptist Mennonite Biblical Seminary, and Ph.D. in religion and society from Princeton Seminary.
 He is Associate Professor of Religion, and Associate Professor and Director of African and African American Studies.
+He was recently appointed the National Endowment for the Humanities Chair in Interdisciplinary Studies.
 Logan's areas of teaching and research cover religious, philosophical and social ethics; religion and law; constructive Christian theologies; Black religion; theories of religion; and the relationships among religion, ethics and politics in civil/public life.

 Manuscript in process tentatively titled, The Limits of Perfection: Race, Nonviolence, and Anabaptist Peace Church Assimilation into the American Social Order.